MS in SLP Admissions Criteria

 • A personal interview

-• Six (6) credits in behavioral and/or social sciences
+• 6 credits in behavioral and/or social sciences

-• Twelve (12) credits in basic communication processes, including at least one course in each of the following: anatomy and physiology, the physics of sound, language development, phonetics
+• 12 credits in basic communication processes, including at least one course in each of the following: anatomy and physiology of speech, hearing science/acoustics, language development, phonetics

-• Six (6) credits of introductory courses in Speech-Language Pathology (These courses generally have a content focus in developmental and acquired communication disorders.)
+• 6 credits of introductory courses in Speech-Language Pathology (These courses generally have a content focus in developmental and acquired communication disorders.)

-• Three (3) credits of introductory courses in audiology.
+• 3 credits of introductory courses in audiology.

 Students must complete a minimum of 56 hours of graduate coursework to be eligible for a Master's degree in Speech-Language Pathology.